ryanmasondavies/Bindings/README.md

 Bindings
 ========

-An iOS library inspired by Cocoa Bindings.

-A binding defines a connection between a value on one object – the _source_ – and a value on another object: the _destination_.
+A _binding_ defines a connection between a value on one object – the _source_ – and a value on another object: the _destination_.

 This pattern can simplify view controllers by entirely removing the need for glue code - code which updates views from the model or vice versa.
 It can also be used at the model layer to enforce relationships.